Visit the Tiger Cave Temple along The River Kwai.

-The Tiger Cave Temple (“Wat Thaem Suea” as it is locally known) is another amazing part of your river kwai cruise.
-This temple was discovered in 1975 by a Vipassan monk named Jumnean Seelasettho, who was looking for a place to meditate.
-The legend goes that as he was meditating he witnessed tigers roaming around inside the cave thus leading to the name.
-Another legend claims that there was a very large tiger that used to inhabit the cave.
+The Tiger Cave Temple, locally known as Wat Tham Suea, is another of these fascinating sights that you’ll have the chance to come across on your River Kwai Cruise.
+This temple was discovered in 1975 by a Vipassana monk named Jumnean Seelasettho, who was looking for a place to meditate.
+The legend goes that, as he was meditating, he saw tigers roaming around the inside of the cave, thus leading to the name.

-The Tiger Caver Temple is a Thai-Buddhist meditation centre that holds significant archaeological and historical significance.
-There are many historical remnants that were discovered here such as stone tools, pottery shards and molded Buddha footprints.
-In various parts of the temple you can also see himan skeletal remains and decorated skulls.
-The surrounding area of the Tiger Cave Temple is mostly tropical rainforest as well as many old trees in the Kiriwong Valley.
+The Tiger Cave Temple is a Thai-Buddhist meditation center which holds significant archaeological and historical importance.
+Many historical remnants were discovered here, such as stone tools, pottery shards, and molded Buddha footprints.
+In various parts of the temple, you can also view human skeletal remains and decorated skulls.
+The surrounding area is mostly tropical rainforest, with many old trees in the Kiriwong Valley below.

 Bring along your camera, as you will surely want to show your friends and family the spectacular views from the summit of this magnificent Tiger Cave Temple.
 Cruises from Bangkok every Monday and Thursday – Join us on our adventure!…